Conceptual Definition Language (CDL)

 Association-like calculated elements

-A calculated element can also define a filtered association or composition, like in this example:
+A calculated element can also define a filtered association/composition using infix filters:

 entity Employees {